What Is the UAE Corporate Tax Filing Deadline and How Do I Meet It?

 What Is Required to File

+Filing the Corporate Tax return requires a set of financial statements prepared in accordance with International Financial Reporting Standards (IFRS) or IFRS for SMEs.
 The return is filed through the EmaraTax portal.
 You will need to declare your revenue, calculate your taxable income after applying any allowable deductions, and determine whether any exemptions apply to your business.

 Common Reasons for Missing the Deadline

 The most common reason businesses miss the Corporate Tax filing deadline is that their financial statements are not ready in time.
-Preparing compliant financial statements takes time, particularly if the company's bookkeeping has not been maintained throughout the year.
+Starting the preparation process at least three to four months before the deadline is advisable.

 Penalties for Late Filing

 The FTA imposes administrative penalties for late filing of the Corporate Tax return.
 These penalties can be significant and are separate from any interest or surcharges on unpaid tax.
-Avoiding these penalties is straightforward — file on time, even if you are uncertain about some figures, as amended returns can be submitted in certain circumstances.

 Conclusion